iproduct/course-angular/ipt-knowledge-manager/README.md

 * Integrate Material Design with third party component libraries like PrimeNG
 * more: lazy loading, AOT...

 It is work in progress.
-Users feature is completed, while Tests feature is not.
+Users feature is complete, while Tests feature is not.

 ## Installation and configuration